 Criminal profiling has made its name with the public in association with the hunt for serial killers and while used in this area, it is not its only use.
 Criminal profilers often work on cases such as bank robberies, arson, occult and ritualistic crimes, sexual assaults and rape cases, developing a criminal profile of each offender.

-When it comes to serial killers, the assumption about an individual who could kill repeatedly and often in the most gruesome of manners is that they are insane to the point they are not in full control of their behaviour, however this is rarely the case.
+When it comes to serial killers, the assumption about an individual who could kill repeatedly and often in the most gruesome of manners is that they are insane to the point they are not in full control of their behavior, however, this is rarely the case.

 There is a long list of serial killers who were declared entirely sane at their trials, meaning no mental health issue impacted on their behaviour and their reasoning for committing multiple murder.
 Jeffrey Dahmer, Ted Bundy, Dennis Nilsen, John Wayne Gacy and Dennis Radar to name just a few.